Key Industry Clusters in Raleigh, N.C.

 Advanced Manufacturing

-Today's manufacturing industry is more technologically advanced than ever before.
-It's also incredibly competitive, increasingly global, and as a result, more open to collaboration.
-Located in the heart of N.C.'s Research Triangle Region, the Raleigh area's proximity to world-renowned research universities, multi-modal transportation facilities and a highly skilled workforce make it a global center for advanced manufacturing.
+Today’s manufacturing industry looks a little different than in years past.
+It’s more technologically advanced than ever before, incredibly competitive, increasingly global and more open to collaboration.
+That’s where Raleigh, N.C., comes in.
+Located in the heart of North Carolina’s famed Research Triangle Region, the area boasts close proximity to several world-renowned research universities, multi-modal transportation infrastructure and a highly skilled workforce—making Wake County a world-class epicenter for advanced manufacturing.

 Learn more on Wake County Economic Development's website